aouni0n/Yusi-V1/README.md

 ### More Info
+<p>The Tool Is Just For EATHICAL HECKING, Seriously How Can A CAMERA PHISHER Be Used As An Ethical Tool, AnyWays</p>
-<p>If some nigga tries to use this tool for any other purpose(rather than hacking yusi)that is not my responsibility.LONG LIVE HALLIAN HACKER!!</p>
+<p>If some nigga tries to use this tool for any other purpose(rather than hacking yusi)is not my responsibility .</p>
 <p>Oye dali Daya Putra Baaz Aja, Masti Kar Rahay Hain , Tanu Kuttya Nay Khana Ai panchodaya.
 PEACE</p>